 CURRENT BOOK PROJECT

-Engaging in the debate on neoliberalism and the crisis of democracy, this book examines how the rise of finance capital in the late twentieth century transforms democratic citizenship.
-I argue that financialization’s impact goes beyond the issues often emphasized by critics of neoliberalism, such as the erosion of the common good, civic virtue, and solidarity.
-Tracing the development of finance capitalism’s conceptual and institutional underpinnings over the course of the twentieth century, I show how finance capitalism departs from neoliberalism in its conceptual architecture and operation in a number of crucial ways.
-The working of finance capital, I suggest, alters some of the foundational presuppositions that have long undergirded liberal democratic citizenship, such as rationality, private property, and relations of social interdependence, thereby destabilizing the long-standing boundaries and grounds of democratic contestation.
-It is thus essential to understand the perils and the opportunities created by financialization to reimagine democracy for the twentieth-first century.
+Engaging in the debate on the crisis of democracy, this book examines how the financialization of capitalism in the late twentieth century transforms democratic citizenship.
+I suggest that financialization’s impact goes beyond the issues often emphasized by critics of neoliberalism, such as the erosion of the common good, civic virtue, and solidarity.
+More fundamentally, financialization alters some of the basic presuppositions of democratic citizenship such as rationality, private property, and the relations of social interdependence—presuppositions that supported the demand for equal political standing and became the moral pillars of many Western democracies in the middle of the twentieth century.
+I examine modern finance’s distinct features and operation and show how it destabilizes the foundational terms of political integration and consequently the very grounds of democratic contestation.

 ARTICLES IN PROGRESS

-“Private Property and Citizenship in the Age of Finance Capital”
+“Beyond Non-Domination: Freedom and Democracy in the Age of Finance Capital”